 The convenience of our locations is the top reason you should bring your child to Statcare.
 The doctors at any one of our five locations can complete your child’s sports physical exam.
 Each of our locations are conveniently located near bus and train stations to make your commute seamless.

 We keep each of our Statcare locations open for extended hours to be more accommodating to your schedule.
 We know that you are busy.
 Work and other commitments can make it impossible to pick up your child from school then take them to a sports physical exam during regular business hours.
-We’re open extended hours during the week and on weekends.
+We’re open longer hours during the week and on weekends.
 Don’t worry about cramming another thing into your busy day.
 Come see us after work!
 We’ll be here, ready to help.

 Optional Brain Physical